mitchellwaite/OpenCV_VS2017/README.md

 Step 1: Get the chocolatey package manager.
 Find the instructions at https://chocolatey.org/

-Step 2: Install openCV with "choco install -y opencv".
+Step 2: Open a command prompt as an administrator.
+Install openCV with "choco install -y opencv".
 At the time of writing, chocolatey has version `3.4.0`

 Alternatively, install OpenCV from `https://sourceforge.net/projects/opencvlibrary/files/opencv-win/3.4.0/opencv-3.4.0-vc14_vc15.exe/download`